varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

                           face msgp mousep buffers)))

- That's it - just iterate over `zz-izones' with a function that takes the region as an argument.
+ That's it - just iterate over `zz-izones' with a function that takes a zone as an argument.
 What `zones.el' offers in this regard is a way to easily define a set of buffer zones.